 While some people stop in Death Valley only to take a few photos with a giant thermometer near the Furnace Creek Visitor Center, spend at least a day here, because Death Valley has so much to offer!

 Top things to do: Zabriskie Point, Badwater Basin, Mesquite Sand Dunes, Dante’s View.

 PRO TIP: It takes about 2 hours to drive through the whole Death Valley National Park toward Lone Pine, a town near the western entrance of the park.
 From Lone Pine, it’s about 1,5 hour drive north on State Route 395 toward Mammoth Lakes, a popular place to stay the eastern entrance of Yosemite National Park.

 Joshua Tree is a popular national park under two hours from Los Angeles.

 With landscapes that look like they were taken out of Dr. Seuss books, it’s no surprise that Joshua Tree has become the most popular national park in Southern California.

-Home to quirky Joshua Trees that reach up to 10 feet and bizarre-looking boulders that come in many shapes, this park covers 800,000 acres of prime desert habitat.
-This national park offers spectacular landscapes with different forms of vegetation and wildlife at various elevations thanks to the two distinct deserts that meet here: the Mojave and Colorado.
+Home to quirky Joshua Trees that reach up to 10 feet and bizarre-looking boulders, this park covers 800,000 acres of prime desert habitat.
+This national park offers spectacular landscapes and wildlife thanks to the two deserts that meet here: the Mojave and Colorado.

-Although visiting Joshua Tree is more convenient if you plan to continue your adventures in Southern California, I encourage you to spend a couple of days in Joshua Tree, because of its incredible scenery and clear dark skies.
+Although visiting Joshua Tree is more convenient if you plan to continue your adventures in Southern California, you should spend a couple of days in Joshua Tree, because of its scenery and clear dark skies.

 Top things to do: Skull Rock, Cholla Cactus Garden, Rock Climbing, Stargazing, 49 Palms Oasis Trail, Hidden Valley, Barker Dam.